SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Rainbow blushes.
 "In that case, we'll just have to see what she says when I ask her out."

 Pinkie's reflection smiles.

 ***

+Applejack spits the mouthwash into the sink before looking back up into the mirror.
+She gasps in surprise as Pinkie's reflection stares back at her.
+She shakes her head and blinks before seeing her own reflection is back.

+A few seconds later she hears a teleportation spell outside her bathroom then a knock on the door.
+"Hello, Applejack, we need to talk."

+Applejack wipes off her mouth and exits the bathroom to find Twilight Sparkle.

+"What's going on Twilight?
+Does this have to do with Pinkie?
+I swear I saw her in my mirror right before you showed up."

+Twilight explains everything to Applejack as she leads her into the living room.
+They sit down on the couch and Twilight levitates a mirror in front of them.

+"She needs to ask you something," Twilight says while pointing in the mirror.

+Applejack looks at Pinkie's reflection and asks, "What does Pinkie need, I'd do anything for my family!"

+Pinkie's reflection smiles. *"She needs to know when to ask for help.
+She's trying to do everything by herself and its destroying her."*

+"I can see why you'd come to me for that one.
+I know it can be hard to ask for help, but it sure does make a difference when you do.
+I'll help her all I can."

+*"Thank you, Applejack."*

+***

+Fluttershy looks in the mirror and says, "You got this Fluttershy!"

+She blinks and is shocked to find her reflection replaced with Pinkie Pie.
+She backs away and hides behind her mane with her eyes looking at the floor.
+After a few seconds to compose herself, she looks back in the mirror to find her own reflection is back.

+She hears a knock at the door and goes to answer it.

+"Hello, Fluttershy," Twilight says as Fluttershy answers the door.

+"Hi Twilight, what are you doing here?"

+"Can I come in?
+We need to talk about Pinkie Pie."

+Fluttershy nods and they go inside to the mirror.

+"Does this have to do with Pinkie being in my mirror?"

+Fluttershy looks in the mirror again, noticing Pinkie has returned.

+"Yes, sort of," Twilight says.

+Twilight goes ahead and explains it all to Fluttershy before pointing at the mirror.
+"She needs to talk to you."

+Fluttershy turns and greets Pinkie's reflection.
+"Hello."

+*"Hello, Fluttershy.
+Pinkie Pie needs your help!"*

+"What can I do to help?"

+*"Pinkie is overwhelmed with anxiety, she keeps ignoring it, but it's ruining her life.
+She needs to deal with it, and she needs help!"*

+"Oh, I see.
+I'll do my best to help her."

+*"Thank you."*

+***